Erratic engineeress

 Rum pot is technically a preserve, so don’t use any visibly imperfect fruit.
 I also don’t recommend using bananas, oranges or any kind of citruses, pineapple or other tropical fruit, grapes and any fruit that has a mushy consistency.
 Firm, not overly ripe fruit is best.

-Also, as far as rum is concerned, some people swear by using at least a bottle of double rum (the one with 75% alcohol) and mixing it with regular rum.
-Higher alcohol is supposed to prevent the fruit from boiling and going bad, which can happen in the beginning if it’s too hot and there’s not enough sugar and alcohol present.
-I’ve used regular rum both times and it was alright, so I can’t say for certain.
-However, if you do use double rum, you’ll need to wait much longer for the alcohol level to drop and the final rum pot will be a bit stronger.
+As far as rum is concerned, some people swear by using at least a bottle of double rum (the one with 75% alcohol) and mixing it with regular rum.
+Higher alcohol content is supposed to prevent the fruit from boiling and going bad, which can happen in the beginning if it’s too hot and there’s not enough sugar and alcohol present.
+I’ve used regular rum several times by now and it was always OK.
+However, if you do use double rum, you’ll need to wait several months longer for the alcohol level to drop and the final rum pot will be a bit stronger.

-This is not meant to be a drink, although the liquid could be used as a cordial, but it’s very sweet.
-You can eat it with pretty much anything – some of my favourite options are with vanilla ice cream, apple or curd strudel or any other kind of cake, biscuit or pastry.
+This is not meant to be a drink, although the liquid could be used as a cordial, but it is very sweet.
+You can eat it as a preserve with pretty much anything – some of my favourite options are with vanilla ice cream, apple or curd strudel or any other kind of cake, biscuit or pastry.

 So, what do you think?
 Would you give this rum pot recipe a try?

-I really feel it makes for a perfect Christmas present, so if you want to have it done by Christmas, I suggest starting by the end of August.
-Remember to keep it somewhere dark, cold and dry, like in a cellar or a cold cupboard.
-It won’t turn out the same way twice and you can vary the fruit and sugar content to your taste, so it’s also a fun food experiment.
+It won’t turn out the same twice and you can vary the fruit and sugar content to your taste, so it’s also a fun food experiment.

 Share your thoughts with me